rloucks/Visitor-Log/README.md

 # Visitor Check-In System

 A self-hosted, iPad-friendly visitor kiosk with a full web admin panel.
-Visitors check in on a touch screen, hosts receive Slack notifications, and every visit is logged with optional photo capture.
+Visitors check in on a touch screen, hosts are notified via Slack, and every visit is logged with optional photo capture.
 Designed for NIST-aligned physical access tracking.

 ---